 All this for the cheap price of $49.99 represents excellent value.
 A great choice for either existing Final Cut Pro users or beginners/amateurs wishing to get started with composting and motion graphics.

-Wondershare’s Filmora Pro (opens in new tab) is a non-linear editing tool that offers a cheap alternative to After Effects, whether you prefer to rent or buy.
+Wondershare’s Filmora is a non-linear editing tool that offers a cheap alternative to After Effects, starting at $59.99 per year.
 It's a good choice for intermediate-level video editors wishing to create professional looking titles, filters, overlays, transitions, and motion graphics.
-It's not to be confused with Filmora 9, which is aimed squarely at consumers; at the name suggests, this tool is aimed at pro use, and is a completely different product.

-At a one-off price of $149.99, or a subscription of $89.99 per year, this capable tool isn’t quite Hollywood-ready, but it does have a lot of appeal for YouTube creators, short film-makers or low-budget productions wishing to add a layer of professional polish to their footage.
+This After Effects alternative isn’t quite Hollywood-ready, but it does have a lot of appeal for YouTube creators, short film-makers and low-budget productions wishing to add a layer of professional polish to their footage.
 There’s also a free version, although be aware that your videos will be watermarked, and there’s no tech support, so it’s best to think of that as a free trial that's not time-limited.

 The best free After Effects alternatives

-If you’re looking for a professional grade alternative to After Effects, then Blackmagic's Fusion 16 (opens in new tab) has a lot to offer.
-Typically used to create visual effects and digital compositing for commercials, TV shows and movies, including The Hunger Games, Guardians of the Galaxy, Empire, NCIS and American Horror Story, Fusion describes itself as “the world’s most advanced compositing software for VFX artists".
-And it’s hard to disagree.
+If you’re looking for a professional grade alternative to After Effects, then Blackmagic's Da Vinci Resolve 18 has a lot to offer.
+It's the free version of Da Vinci Resolve Studio, a respected tool often used to create visual effects and digital compositing for commercials, TV shows and movies.

-With a friendly user interface familiar to those who’ve used DaVinci Resolve, Fusion is centred around a node-based system that offers the compositor a huge amount of flexibility and can potentially save a lot of time.
-As well as tools for visual effects, motion graphics, colour correction and audio post production, you also get support for 3D and a 360º workspace that allows you to edit VR scenes in real time.
+With a friendly user interface, you'll get tools for visual effects, motion graphics, colour correction and audio post production, support for 3D and a 360º workspace that allows you to edit VR scenes in real time.

-You can argued whether Blackmagic Fusion 16 (above) should primarily be described as ‘free’ or ‘freemium’... but there’s no such issue with Natron (opens in new tab).
-Because this open-source, cross-platform compositing tool for VFX and motion graphics tool won’t cost you a penny, period.
+You can argue whether DaVinci Resolve 18 (above) should primarily be described as ‘free’ or ‘freemium’... but there’s no such issue with Natron.
+Because this open-source, cross-platform compositing tool for VFX and motion graphics designers won’t cost you a penny, period.
 And it’s very suitable for professional-grade workflows too.